bjoo/ChromaSummitBuildScripts/README.md

 If alternate build-directories are required, these can be customized in the `env.sh` script by setting the `BUILDROOT` and `INSTALLROOT` variables.

+### Building the code without QDP-JIT

+The build steps here are identical to the QDP-JIT build with following hanges:
+ * There is no need to build LLVM
+ * The QDPXX package we use is not the JIT package
+ * The build takes place in the `cuda` architecture specific build directory

 ### Running the Code
 The general recommendation is to symbolic link from the build.
 I.e. to run Chroma:
 ```bash$